NadiaMoustafa/Bosta-Senior-Data-Scientist-Assessment/README.md

 ### Note :

 * Task 1 will generate :
-3 file (2 csvs and 1 json)
+3 file (2 csvs and 1 json) &
-5 iamges as charts
+5 images as charts
 > note when appears to you the image you must close it after review it to show another one
 > and also i put these files into folder call outputs just to review directly.